-- according to refuge regulations (50 CFR 27.42 and 50 CFR 32.64).
-Snipe and swan hunting are not allowed on the refuge. - The use of pits and permanent blinds is not allowed.
-The building of a temporary blind made of natural material is permitted, but is not allowed prior to opening day. - All hunters entering, using or occupying the refuge for waterfowl hunting must abide by all terms and conditions listed on the refuge website. - For more information call the refuge manager at 435-545-2522 or visit qo.usa.qov/chxWP.
+- The use of pits and permanent blinds is not allowed.
+The building of a temporary blind made of natural material is permitted, but is not allowed prior to opening day. - All hunters entering, using or occupying the refuge for waterfowl hunting must abide by all terms and conditions listed on the refuge website. - For more information call the refuge manager at 435-545-2522 or visit go.usa.gov/chxWP.